WayScience/CytoCherryPick/README.md

 # CytoCherryPick
+Cyto: A cell.
+CherryPick: To select the best or most desirable.

+Best or most desirable: The image that is most representative of the set of images given a metric.

 ## Welcome to CytoCherryPick
 CytoCherryPick is an open source software that provides a set of tools for the selection of representative images from a set of images.